-5. Maintain your competitiveness in a rapidly globalizing industry
+5. Maintain your competitive edge in a rapidly globalizing industry

 Let’s face it: One reason why content marketing is a necessary strategy today is because the internet has made it possible for customers to pursue buying opportunities worldwide.
 Consequently, for your business to stay competitive, it’s crucial that you know how to appeal to your leads’ regional preferences.